Following the devastating bushfire season of 2019/20, the Academy has published an evidence summary on the health impacts of bushfires in Australia.

 - Burns and heat stress

-The full report can be downloaded below.
+Download the full report.
 It also formed the basis for Academy submissions to the Royal Commission and the Senate Inquiry, which are summarised in our policy pages, and it will feed into broader our work on climate change.

 Image credit: European Space Agency